Retinex Meets Language: A Physics-Semantics-Guided Underwater Image Enhancement Network: Experimental Settings

 \subsection{Evaluation Metrics}

-For test data with reference images, we employed Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index (SSIM) \cite{ssim}, and Learned Perceptual Image Patch Similarity (LPIPS) \cite{lpips} to evaluate the quality differences between the enhanced images and their corresponding references.
-For test data without reference images, considering that traditional metrics such as Underwater Color Image Quality Evaluation (UCIQE) \cite{uciqe} and Underwater Image Quality Measure (UIQM) \cite{uiqm} have been reported in multiple studies \cite{sguie, uranker, pauqa} to exhibit significant inconsistencies with human visual perception, we adopted the Perception-Aware Underwater Image Quality Assessment (PAUQA) \cite{pauqa} and the Underwater Image Fidelity (UIF) \cite{uif} as the primary no-reference quality assessment methods.
+For the test data with reference images, we used PSNR, SSIM \cite{ssim}, and LPIPS \cite{lpips} to evaluate the quality difference between an enhanced image and the corresponding reference image.
+Regarding the test data without reference images, we utilized the Perception-Aware Underwater Image Quality Assessment (PAUQA) \cite{pauqa} and the Underwater Image Fidelity (UIF) \cite{uif} as the primary no-reference quality assessment metrics, because some studies \cite{sguie, uranker, pauqa} have reported that traditional metrics such as Underwater Color Image Quality Evaluation (UCIQE) \cite{uciqe} and Underwater Image Quality Measure (UIQM) \cite{uiqm} normally exhibit significant inconsistencies with human visual perception.